-Would you like to dress in your smartest clothes, step back into the 1920s and 1930s and be treated like a lord or lady?
+Would you like to dress up, step back in time and be treated like a VIP?

 Your vintage carriage awaits you!
-The British Pullman is a train of 11 beautifully-restored carriages, each with its own individual design and character.
+The British Pullman is a train of eleven beautifully-restored carriages, each with its own individual design and character.

 Decline and revival

 Interest in luxury train travel declined during the post-war decades in Europe.
 It took an American businessman with a big dream and a fat wallet to bring back the Orient Express experience in its full former glory.

 James Sherwood, owner of a marine leasing company called Sea Containers, spent £20 million on tracking down, buying and restoring 27 old carriages.
 One of his finds had been adapted for transporting pigeons, while another had been a brothel in Limoges!